 “Administratively uncontrollable overtime” refers to work in a job that unpredictably requires substantial amounts of irregular or occasional overtime, and in which the employees generally are responsible for recognizing, without supervision, circumstances that require them to remain on duty.
 General Schedule employees, other than certain criminal investigators (see Availability Pay below) may be granted AUO premium pay on an annual basis if their job requires substantial amounts of irregular or occasional overtime work that cannot be controlled administratively.
 AUO premium payments are set as a percentage of an employee’s basic pay, from 10 to 25 percent.
 Employees who are receiving AUO pay are not eligible for any other kinds of premium pay for irregular or occasional overtime work.

-If an employee who is engaged in law enforcement activities (including security personnel in correctional institutions) receives AUO pay and is nonexempt from (covered by) the overtime pay provisions of the Fair Labor Standards Act, he or she is entitled to additional overtime pay equal to 0.5 times the employee’s hourly regular rate of pay for all hours of work in excess of 42.75 hours in a week, including meal periods within the tour of duty.
+An employee who is engaged in law enforcement activities (including security personnel in correctional institutions) receives AUO pay and is nonexempt from (covered by) the overtime pay provisions of the Fair Labor Standards Act is entitled to additional overtime pay equal to 0.5 times the employee’s hourly regular rate of pay for all hours of work in excess of 42.75 hours in a week, including meal periods within the tour of duty.
 Other nonexempt employees who receive AUO pay and who are not engaged in law enforcement activities are entitled to additional FLSA overtime pay equal to 0.5 times their hourly regular rate of pay for all hours of work in excess of 40 hours in a week, not including meal periods.

 Detailed guidance on the relationship between FLSA overtime pay and AUO pay is in a fact sheet at www.opm.gov/policy-data-oversight/pay-leave/pay-administration.